 - What is the best time of night to look for shooting stars?

 There are many meteor showers visible from Hawaii, but we restrict our list to the 5 showers that are most easy to observe from the Big Island.
 We list for each shower the Name, Interval (between which dates the shower is visible), the Peak (best day to watch), The Right Ascension and Declination (R.A. and Decl, only for the diehards that want to know how to find the exact radiant), the Hourly Rate (HR) (Amount of shooting starts visible during the peak of the shower), and Moon % (a measure for the amount of moonlight in the night sky during the shower.
 A low number is good.)

 There have been better years for stargazing because the moon will play a large (and unfortunate) part in most of the major meteor showers on Hawaii.
-Even for those it is still possible to find a few moonless hours to see shooting stars, but the easiest to watch are the following showers: The Eta Aquariids and the Perseids.
+Even for those it is still possible to find a few moonless hours to see shooting stars, but the easiest to watch are the following showers: The Quandrantids and the Geminids.

-2013 comes with a bonus however. on May 9th 2013 there will be a partial solar eclipse visible from the Islands.
-You can find more meteor showers and stargazing events in our 2013 Hawaii astronomy Calendar
+2014 comes with a stargazing bonus: on April 14th 2014 there will be a total lunar eclipse visible from the Islands.
+You can find more about this eclipse, as well as meteor showers and other stargazing events in our 2014 Hawaii astronomy Calendar

 Have a look at the astronomy section of our Hawaii Blog for updates, trivia and details for the next meteor shower.

 To spot the most shooting stars in the meteor shower, find the darkest spot possible!
 The darker the surroundings, the more shooting stars you will be able to see.
 Stay away from city lights or active volcanoes, and try to pick a part of the night when the Moon is below the horizon.